ErpNetDocs/webclient/layouts-and-views/layout-category.md

-# Overview of Layout Category
+# What is a Layout Category

 In the @@webclient, it is possible to display different user interface layouts for objects of the same entity, depending on the type of data they represent.
 This is achieved through the use of a Layout category attribute.